ycmjason/ts-migrating/README.md

 2. 🔧 **Reduction**

-   * Lines marked with `@ts-migrating` will still be typechecked with your original `tsconfig`.
+   * Lines marked with `@ts-migrating` will be typechecked with your original `tsconfig`.
 Ensuring type-safety throughout.
    * Developers can progressively fix these lines, reducing violations over time.

 3. ✅ **Migration**